mathie/t_accounts/README.markdown

 3. Install dependencies with bundler: `bundle install`

-4. Create the relevant databases: `bundle exec rake db:create:all`
+4. Create the database user: `createuser -s t_accounts`, then create the relevant databases: `bundle exec rake db:create:all`

 5. Load the schema and seed data into your development database:
    `bundle exec rake db:reset`